katiaipduarte/nextjs-template/README.md

 For the project to build, **these files must exist with exact filenames**:

-- `.jest` contains a single file for the setup of the plugins/npm packages used in the unit tests.
 - `components` is the folder that houses all the components used.
 It's divided for now into 5 modules.
-  - `common`: components that are used all the time when we render a page.
-  - `templates`: pages templates.
-  - `ui`: small components ui components with or without logic.
 - `constants` is the folder with all the enums or const objects used in the components.
-- `interfaces` is the folder with all the interfaces/type files used in the components.
+- `interfaces` is the folder with all the interfaces files used in the components.
-- `lib` is the folder for some hooks, SEO and services provider.
-- `pages` is the folder that contains the files with the initial logic used for each route.
+- `app` is the folder that contains the files with the initial logic used for each route.
 - `public` the folder only contains the favicon images.
-- `style` is the folder with reset, themes and any other style rules shared by all components.
+- `styles` is the folder with reset, themes and any other style rules shared by all components.
+- `types` is the folder with all the types files used in the components.
 - `utils` is the folder with helper functions.

 ## Environment variables